Immigrant Higher Education: The Community College Role

 - The increased demand for immigrant educational programs, including developmental education and English language training, has exceeded many community colleges’ capacity.

-Community colleges need a national voice and a concerted, unified initiative to share expertise and innovative strategies to provide the best possible education for immigrants.
+Community colleges need a national voice and a concerted, unified initiative to share expertise and innovative strategies to provide the best possible education for immigrants and refugees.
 The Community College Consortium for Immigrant Education is fulfilling that role through its strategic partnerships, awareness and outreach initiatives, and Promising Practices database.